peterbourgon/unixtransport/unixproxy/README.md

 # package unixproxy

-> :warning: EXPERIMENTAL AND POTENTIALLY INSECURE
+Note: this package is experimental and potentially insecure.

-This package provides a reverse proxy to local Unix sockets.
-The intent is to facilitate local development of distributed systems, by creating semantically-meaningful addresses for an arbitrary number of HTTP servers on localhost.
+Package unixproxy provides a reverse proxy to local Unix sockets.
+The intent is to facilitate local development of distributed systems, by creating semantically meaningful addresses for arbitrary localhost HTTP servers.

 See [package documentation][docs] for details.